Weekly Adoration at OLL

 - Drop by when it’s convenient for you: All are welcome to come to Adoration for any period of time, short or long, without signing up.

 - Commit to a Holy Hour: We need parishioners to commit to each hour of Adoration (e.g. 5-6 p.m. every third Thursday, 10-11 a.m. every first Friday, 3-4 p.m. every Thursday, etc.).
 If you are unavailable a certain week, you can ask a sub to fill in for you.
-To commit to a Holy Hour, sign up online or in the narthex, or contact Cory Lakatos.
+To commit to a Holy Hour, sign up online or contact Cory Lakatos.

-- Serve as a substitute: If you would like to be put on the list of subs, sign up online or in the narthex, or contact Cory Lakatos.
+- Serve as a substitute: If you would like to be put on the list of subs, sign up online or contact Cory Lakatos.
 You will be contacted ahead of time when there are open Holy Hours.

 What is Adoration and why should I go?